mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 ### <a id="maxquotaprobes"></a>Specifying the Maximum Number of Quota Probes

 The `diskquota.max_quota_probes` server configuration parameter specifies the number of quota probes allowed at the cluster level. `diskquota` requires thousands of probes to collect different quota usage in the cluster, and each quota probe is only used to monitor a specific quota usage, such as how much disk space a role uses on a certain tablespace in a certain database.
-Even if you do not define the corresponding disk quota, the corresponding probe runs in the background.
+Even if you do not define its corresponding disk quota rule, its corresponding quota probe runs in the background.
+For example, if you have 100 roles in a cluster, but you only defined disk quota rules for 10 of the roles' disk usage, Greenplum still requires quota probes for the 100 roles in the cluster.

-You may calculate the number of maximum active probes for a database using the following formula:
+You may calculate the number of maximum active probes for a cluster using the following formula:

 ```
 role_num * database_num + schema_num + role_num * tablespace_num * database_num + schema_num * tablespace_num